GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-Prior to fairly recent changes in BC law in 2014, if a Will was missing one of these key elements, for example, if it was not witnessed, the courts would invalidate the Will.
-While the courts could invalidate a broken Will, they were not, prior to 2014, able to fix a broken will.
+Prior to fairly recent changes to BC law in 2014, if a will was missing one of these key elements, for example, if it was not witnessed, the courts would invalidate the will.
+While the courts could invalidate a broken will, they were not, prior to 2014, able to fix a broken will.

-In 2014, the legal framework surrounding Wills and Estates in British Columbia changed with the introduction of new legislation called the Willis, Estates Succession Act.
+In 2014, the legal framework surrounding wills and estates in British Columbia changed with the introduction of new legislation called the Wills, Estates and Succession Act.
 One of the biggest developments contained in the new law was something called a curative provision.
-This means that in cases where a Will does not fully satisfy the formal requirements, the courts can now cure, or fix, the deficiencies in the broken Will and pronounce a Will valid.
+This means that in cases where a will does not fully satisfy the formal requirements, the courts can now cure, or fix, the deficiencies in the broken will and pronounce a will valid.

 The courts, in determining whether a document represents a valid will, will look to a wide variety of evidence.
 This evidence includes: the presence of the deceased’s handwriting; whether the will had witness signatures; whether the document revoked previous wills; did the testator include plans for funeral arrangements; and did the testator include specific gifts.

 I hope you have learned something about the law from this blog.
-Please feel free to like us on Facebook, follow us on twitter, or subscribe to our Youtube channel to receive notice of our future weekly video blogs on the law.
+Please feel free to like us on Facebook, follow us on Twitter and subscribe to our YouTube channel to receive notice of our future weekly video blogs on the law.

 Matthew Melnyk is an associate lawyer with League and Williams.
 Matthew practices in the areas of injury law, estate disputes and marine law.
 He is a competent lawyer who practices as part of the League and Williams team and may be reached at 250-888-0002 or via email at firstname.lastname@example.org.
 League and Williams offers free consultations and has built their practice on client satisfaction.